 Cystic fibrosis (CF) is an inherited disease that affects the lung, airways, and digestive systems.
 It causes the body to make thick and sticky mucus.
 This can cause problems with breathing and digestion.

 |Copyright © Nucleus Medical Media, Inc.|

-- Parents who are known carriers of the CF gene
+- Parents who carry the CF gene

-- Siblings with CF
+- Brothers or sisters with CF

 - Salty sweat